 If you haven't yet created any clients or you haven't filled out their insurance info, you can see what's required here: What information do I need from a client to file a claim?

-After you have entered your clients' insurance information into their profiles, you'll be able to enroll for any payers that require you to do so.
+After you have entered your clients' insurance information into his or her profile, you can enroll for any payers that require enrollment.
+Here's how:

-Here you'll see if your clients' insurance company requires enrollment.
-If the payer you're working with requires a claim filing enrollment, you won't be able to file claims until your enrollment has been accepted.
-If the payer doesn't require a claim filing enrollment but they do require a Payment Reports (also known as EOBs or ERAs) enrollment, you can start filing claims to them right away.
+- Check if your clients' insurance company requires enrollment.
+If the payer requires a claim filing enrollment, you won't be able to file claims until your enrollment has been accepted.
+If the payer doesn't require a claim filing enrollment, but they do require a Payment Reports (also known as EOBs or ERAs) enrollment, you can start filing claims to them right away.

-**Keep in mind that enrollments can take anywhere between 1-8 weeks to be accepted by the payers.
-We recommend that you continue to file claims outside of SimplePractice to this payer until your enrollment is accepted so that you don't experience an interruption to your cashflow.
+Tip: Keep in mind that enrollments can take anywhere between 1-8 weeks to be accepted by the payers.
+We recommend that you continue to file claims outside of SimplePractice to this payer until your enrollment is accepted so that you don't experience an interruption to your cash flow.

 In case you need help submitting your enrollment, take a look at this article: Click here to learn how to submit enrollments

 What do the enrollment statuses mean?

-*Remember that even if you are waiting for an enrollment to be accepted, you can still generate claims using SimplePractice so you can print them and then submit them by mail to avoid any delay in payment.
+Note: Remember that even if you are waiting for an enrollment to be accepted, you can still generate claims using SimplePractice so you can print and mail (via snail mail) to avoid any delay in payment.

-This will send the claim information to the insurance company and begin the process of tracking the claims' progress all the way through to paid.
+- This will send the claim information to the insurance company and begin the process of tracking the claims' progress until it is paid.